LetsScrapeData/scraper/topics/captcha.md

 Some captchas can be bypassed by using a high-quality proxy or rate limiting.
 Some captchas cannot be bypassed, such as those used when logging in or visiting a website for the first time.
 Most common captchas can be automatically resolved using third-party services.

 LetsScrapeData can automatically solve common captchas, including Recaptcha(v2 & v3), Cloudflare Turnstile, GeeTest(v3 & v4), image/text, cooridinate, , with the help of third-party services (such as 2captcha).

-More types of CAPTCHAs can be supported as needed.
+More types of captchas can be supported as needed.

 ### How to sovle Recaptcha captchas
 The following action can automatically solve Recpatcha(v2 & v3) captchas: